Developer Extensibility for SAP S/4HANA Cloud on the SAP Business Accelerator Hub

 |Released object types||BAdIs, CDS views||BAdIs, classes, interfaces, CDS views, behavior definitions, authorization objects||BAPIs, IDocs, OData APIs, SOAP APIs, events|

-Discover Developer Extensibility Artifacts on the SAP API Business Hub
+Discover Developer Extensibility Artifacts on the SAP Business Accelerator Hub

 If Developer Extensibility or Embedded Steampunk is for ABAP Developers, then where are they can find the APIs to build the extensions?
 Also, are there any technical documentation available which developers can refer to?

-You can see the developer extensibility artifacts published on SAP API Business by follow the below link.
+You can see the developer extensibility artifacts published on SAP Business Accelerator Hub by follow the below link.

-This blog post should help you understand developer extensibility for SAP S/4HANA Cloud and discover them on SAP API Business Hub.
+This blog post should help you understand developer extensibility for SAP S/4HANA Cloud and discover them on SAP Business Accelerator Hub.